AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

     The preceding code contains the following parameters:

     -   time: the point in time of the snapshot.
     -   base64: the Base64-encoded string of the snapshot.
-It can be directly used to display the image.
+This string can be directly used to display the image.
     -   binary: the binary data of the snapshot.
-It can be used to upload the image.
+The binary data can be used to upload the image.
 -   Add a header that is used to enable CORS for an HTML5 player

     Canvas is the element that enables the snapshot feature for an HTML5 player.
 You must add a header that is used to enable CORS to the playback domain name.
-For more information, see [How do I configure CORS](https://help.aliyun.com/document_detail/62950.html?spm=a2c4g.11186623.2.56.1e606fc59YbZqx).
+For more information, see [How do I configure CORS?](https://help.aliyun.com/document_detail/62950.html?spm=a2c4g.11186623.2.56.1e606fc59YbZqx)

 -   Add text watermarks to snapshots taken in an HTML5 player